wearefuturegov/coronavirus-service-directory/README.md

 ✅ a form for the public to **submit their own service** suggestions

-💌 Email notifications when a new user registers or a new service is submitted for review
+✅ Email notifications to users when a new service is submitted for review

-📡 Webhooks, so that other apps can hook into this one and subscribe to changes in its data